tomek563/SocialMediaApp/README.md

 ## Setup
-User should provide its own username and password for Postgresql db
+User should provide its own datasource, username and password for Postgresql db